 Mold avoidance doesn’t end after that initial plan is set up.
 Once you start on the first leg of your journey this will give you feedback on your plan – what works for you and what doesn’t.

 The first leg of your plan will not be perfect, mold avoidance is a work in progress.

-Book the 2 hour + email summary session here.
+You can book the 2 hour + email summary session here.